-The important thing is given a set of conditions, and having a limited number of resources, just what can we do individually as well as collectively to meet the challenge on a humanistic level using our resources to suffering as possible.
-Now with systems and programs geared to this, implementation of these systems and programs in progress, we are faced with the next step, the relevance of this to the future and what we can expect in that future.
+The important thing is given a set of conditions, and having a limited number of resources, just what can we do individually as well as collectively to meet the challenge on a humanistic level using our resources to their utmost.

 Well, the proposals are coming in almost as fast as they can be thought of, some are good, some not so good.
-The important thing is that there is a response, attempts are being made to conserve energy and alleviate as much
+The important thing is that there is a response, attempts are being made to conserve energy and alleviate as much suffering as possible.